Adding Value to QA and Testing Processes

 • Advance your career by reinforcing your testing expertise.

-The program requires only basic IT knowledge or experience.
+This course requires only basic IT knowledge or experience.
 Testing knowledge or experience is not a prerequisite.

 Program Information